Nanobot567/potscr-playdate/README.md

 1. copy the potatoscript(s) into src/potscr
 2. build the .pdx using pdc
 3. run potscr.pdx on your playdate
+4. go to menu/select script
-4. select the potatoscript you would like to run
+5. select the potatoscript you would like to run
-5. press A to run the potatoscript
+6. press A to run the potatoscript

 ### to-do
 - input/variable support